Gift Guide: Meaningful Mother’s Day Giving

 We revere and respect the pain and we revel in the joy with you.

 To those that need the reminder: be gentle to yourself.
-You’re doing your best.
+You’re doing your best and the divine Goddess lives in all of us.